Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and

-Poland’s CO\textsubscript{2} storage capacity is distributed in various geological formations, necessitating a regionally tailored approach to connect emitters with reservoirs.
-The hybrid "cluster-and-hub" model optimizes this linkage: dense industrial zones like Upper Silesia, responsible for ~40\% of Poland’s emissions \cite{IEA_Poland_Emissions_2023}, connect directly to local storage via short pipelines, while smaller, dispersed emitters feed into regional hubs for aggregation and large-scale sequestration or utilization.
-For example, a hub in Gdańsk could function as a major domestic and international CO\textsubscript{2} transit point, facilitating both domestic industrial applications and offshore storage options, particularly in the Baltic and North Seas.
+Poland's distributed CO\textsubscript{2} storage capacity necessitates a regionally tailored "cluster-and-hub" model, where geographically concentrated industrial emissions are captured and aggregated before transport to suitable storage sites.
+Dense industrial zones like Upper Silesia (~40\% of Poland's emissions) can connect directly to local storage via short pipelines, while smaller emitters feed into regional hubs for aggregation and large-scale sequestration \cite{IEA_Poland_Emissions_2023}.
+Gdańsk represents a strategic location that could serve as a major domestic and international CO\textsubscript{2} transit hub, facilitating both domestic applications and offshore storage in the Baltic and North Seas.

-Efficient CO\textsubscript{2} transport infrastructure is essential to bridge capture sites and storage reservoirs, enhancing CCUS scalability \cite{Śliwińska2022,Jarosiñski2010482,Wójcicki20129,Chałupnik20143,bielka2024risks}.
-Poland is actively evaluating multiple transportation modalities, each with distinct advantages and constraints in terms of cost, scalability, and geographic feasibility.
-The most ambitious initiative in this regard is the proposed 1,200 km backbone pipeline, estimated to cost €2.1 billion, which aims to connect Upper Silesia with Baltic offshore storage sites.
-With a projected transport capacity of up to 20 million tonnes per annum (Mtpa) by 2040, this pipeline is expected to become the core transport artery for Poland’s CCUS network.
-However, major technical and regulatory challenges remain, particularly in terms of construction costs in mountainous regions, land acquisition negotiations, and integrating with existing energy infrastructure corridors.
-These obstacles necessitate a phased implementation strategy, with initial construction prioritizing high-emission industrial clusters, followed by gradual expansion to include additional regions.